Building Dashboards on BigQuery and Snowflake: Complete Guide

 BigQuery's serverless architecture provides unique advantages for dashboard workloads:

-- Automatic Query Optimization: BigQuery automatically optimizes dashboard queries using columnar storage and partition pruning, reducing query costs by 60-80% for time-series dashboards
+• Automatic Query Optimization: BigQuery automatically optimizes dashboard queries using columnar storage and partition pruning, which meaningfully reduces query costs for time-series dashboards

-BigQuery excels at large table scans (28% faster than Snowflake in TPC-DS 100TB benchmarks) and window functions (15% faster), making it ideal for time-series dashboards and ranking visualizations.
+BigQuery excels at large table scans and window functions, making it a strong fit for time-series dashboards and ranking visualizations.
+Exact performance deltas versus Snowflake vary by workload and TPC-DS configuration.

 Snowflake Dashboard Architecture